 |Sustainability and Environmental Quality||100%|

 Our graduates perform extremely well on the American Institute of Certified Planners (AICP) licensing exam.
-From 2004-14, MURP program graduates:
+From 2004-14 (the most current data available), MURP program graduates:

 In 2012, the MURP Program developed a new vision and Strategic Plan.
 Please review the plan found here, but note that specific references to courses, programs, policies, centers, and other elements found in the Strategic Plan may no longer be current as their names or descriptions may have changed in our ongoing process of implementing the plan’s goals and objectives.
 The program is updating its strategic plan during the 2020-21 academic year.